Youth Steering Group

 Freya

-I’m Freya, a 19-year-old from London, and I look forward to starting my Law degree at Warwick University this autumn.
+I’m Freya, a 20-year-old from London, and currently reading a Law degree at the University of Warwick.
 As a profoundly deaf individual, I am keen to advocate for equitable access to education and to raise both awareness and expectations for children with special educational needs (SEN).
 As a member of the Youth Steering Group, I look forward to helping influence education policy so that every child, regardless of their background or disability, has the opportunity to reach their full potential.

 -